angusgibbs/statsjs/docs/getting_started.md

 ### #sort([*attr* = null])

-Sorts the data set, optionally by a given attribute.
+Sorts the data set in ascending order

+If you pass `true`, the sort will be in descending order.

+If you pass a string, it will sort in ascending order by the given attribute.

+If you pass a function, it will be used as the comparator;

 ### #min()